fttlov/JCAdvance/README.md

 ## Important
 To ensure compatibility with some games, you will need to hide your physical gamepad.
 Otherwise, the game might detect both your physical controller and the virtual Xbox controller at the same time (causing double-input issues). <br>
-To prevent this, recommend using the [HidHide](https://github.com/nefarius/HidHide) utility by nefarius.
+To prevent this, recommend using the [HidHide](https://github.com/nefarius/HidHide) utility by nefarius.<table align="center">
 <details>
   <summary><h4>Quick setup</h4> (Click to open)</summary>
  Download and install HidHide.
 Open HidHide Configuration Client and: